 |The style guide supplies you with the detailed information you need on formatting your manuscript before submitting it to the CLELEjournal.
 Please be highly disciplined in following the style guide.
 This shows consideration to the reviewers and editors, who are giving their time freely for the cause of children’s learning and teacher education.
 Here are important notes specific to our house style.

 1. We encourage a style characterized by clarity and consideration for the reader.
 Our readers are likely to be familiar with either English language teaching scholarship or children’s literature scholarship.
 In order to maximize accessibility, concepts and terminology well known in only one of these fields must always be briefly explained.

 2. Terminology referring to children’s literature must be consistent.
-Apart from multimodal texts such as picturebooks and graphic novels, we solicit papers on chapter books, young adult novels, crossover fiction, play scripts for children and oral storytelling.
+Apart from multimodal texts such as picturebooks and graphic novels, we solicit papers on chapter books, young adult novels, crossover fiction, verse novels, play scripts for children and oral storytelling.
 Poetry papers may refer to children’s poems and children’s oral literature such as nursery rhymes and playground rhymes.
 Fairy tales exist in many versions, including picturebook versions, film and literary fairy tales.
 Please define any new or differing terminology you may wish to use very precisely.

 3. We would like to have a combination of brief but pithy articles and longer research papers and practitioner reports, hence the word number range from 2000 to 6000.
 The first may spawn debate and even initiate lively controversy, while the second will be particularly useful in developing this new interdisciplinary field.

 4. The title page of your paper should contain the title, author’s name, email address and institutional affiliation.
 The title should be no more than 15 words in length and contain no abbreviations.
 Please include biodata on the title page (maximum 50 words).
 This will not be forwarded to the peer reviewers, but will be published with your article should it be accepted for the CLELEjournal.